SmileiPIC/tutorials/advanced_breit_wheeler.rst

 Simulation of the multiphoton Breit-Wheeler process
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We will first lean how to configure the input file for the Monte-Carlo process with macro-photon emission followed by the Multiphoton Breit-Wheeler pair creation process.
+We will first learn how to configure the input file for the Monte-Carlo process with macro-photon emission followed by the Multiphoton Breit-Wheeler pair creation process.
 For this simulation case, we will need to define three species: electrons, positrons and photons.